NIH-CIPS/RE3/ReadMe.txt

 		An example line should be as follows:

-		bodypart/StudyDescription, k for adult,age 10-15,age 5-10,age 1-5,for < 1
+		bodypart/StudyDescription, k for adult,age 10-15,age 5-10,age 1-5,for <1
 		Abd,.015,.030,.040,.060,.098

-	-RegressionFeaturesDefault.csv - Contains the coefficients for a default regression model to be used in case RE3 encounters a new study description.
+	-RegressionFeaturesDefault.csv - Contains the coefficients for a default regression model to be used if RE3 encounters a new study description.

 	-Exceptions.txt - Each line specifies changing a study description to a different one.
-For instance, the line "CTAbdomenMultiphase,
-			CTAbdomenTriphase" changes all instances of the multiphase to triphase.
+For instance, the line "CTAbdomenMultiphase, CTAbdomenTriphase" changes all instances of the multiphase to triphase.
 Useful for separating multiphase exams.
 Can be left blank.